KubaGamingYT/Scripting-in-SF/SF.md

 if (PlayerHeldButton("L2") )
 ```

-The script stops using Base and used the other variable instead (here its SpawnRobber)
+The script changes the State Base to another one (For example State SpawnRobber)
 ```
 goto SpawnRobber();
 ```